Copper Canyon Mexico

 About this ride

 This ride is adventure bike oriented meaning there will be a lot of back paved roads and some dirt roads.
 You will need to be able to ride many dirt sections.
 Some sections can be tough if the weather turns bad.
 We try to have easy options for any tough stuff but one can never really know, so come prepared.
 There will be scenic, easier options when possible.
-The ride will focus on seeing Baja and Copper Canyon and experiencing the local culture and people!
+The ride will focus on seeing Copper Canyon and experiencing the local culture and people!
 The days can be long, sometimes 8 to 10 hours of riding.

 Copper Canyon is home to the fastest long-distance runners in the world